-Stone wall construction requires skilled masons and careful estimation of costs.
-Labor costs range from $45 to $75 per hour on average, influenced by factors such as job complexity, mason expertise, and regional economic conditions.
+Stone wall construction requires skilled masons, with labor costs averaging between $45 and $75 per hour.
+These costs are influenced by job complexity, mason expertise, and regional economic conditions.
+Accurate estimation is key to successful project management.

 Labor costs differ across regions, with urban centers like New York City and San Francisco seeing up to 20% higher wages due to elevated living costs.
 Conversely, rural areas offer more affordable rates.
 Access detailed regional data for accurate estimates.